AKASHAorg/eth-bucharest/README.md

 1. `yarn install` - install the project's dependencies
 2. `./node_modules/.bin/nx prepare @akashaorg/typings` - using nx, runs prepare command using nx for [typings](./libs/typings/package.json) package
+3. `yarn ceramic:create-config`
+   - used to generate basic configuration for the ceramic node;
+   - add the printed env values to your .env file;
+   - this command should be run only for the initial setup;
+4. `yarn ceramic:start` - to start Ceramic node(in a separated terminal window)
+5. `yarn composedb:deploy` - to deploy ceramic models
+6. `yarn composedb:generate-data`
+   - to deploy example-app and save generated data to the models;
+   - add the printed env values to your .env file;
-3. `yarn prepare` - using nx, runs prepare command for other packages
+7. `yarn prepare` - using nx, runs prepare command for other packages
-4. `yarn serve` - to start the example app.
+8. `yarn serve` - to start the example app.

 You can view the deployment on your browser here `https://localhost:8181`

+To clean the cache, run:
+- `yarn clean` for ts compiled files
+- `yarn cache clean` for the yarn cache